 9. Badaling – the most popular section among Chinese tourists

 Our advice is to avoid Badaling section as it is always crowded and packed with tourists.
-If you would prefer a more quiet and relaxed experience check other sections on the Great Wall.
+If you would prefer a more quiet and relaxed experience check other parts on the Great Wall.
 But if you are interested in visiting the Ming Tombs, Badaling can be a good option, since many tours include both places.

-How much Great Wall of China Tours from Beijing cost?
+How much do Great Wall of China Tours from Beijing cost?

 As you can see the Great Wall of China has many sections to choose from, all very different to each other depending on whether you would like a more relaxed stroll along the wall, a challenging experience hiking up and down the steep stairs, or an excellent historical lesson provided by a tour guide, and so on.

 Group tours are always a good option also, prices are around $75 to $140 and they always include a wide range of activities such as visiting the forbidden city, the summer palace or they offer activities to do within the Great Walls.

 Private tours are more expensive in general.
 However, the price depends strongly on the size of the group: the price per person is lower for a large group than for a small group.
 The price per person ranges between 100$ and 400$.

 Should I book a private tour, a group tour, or get there by myself?